How to Merge Photos into an Astrophotography Mosaic

 Before I continue with what I did next with my images, here is an important note:

 First and foremost, to create a mosaic image, you need to gather your images.
-For an astrophotography mosaic, you would need pictures of stars, galaxies, and other celestial bodies.
+For an astro mosaic, you would need pictures of stars, galaxies, and other celestial bodies.
 Make sure your images are high-quality, as pixelated or blurry images won’t give you the desired result.
 Remember, the better the quality of your images, the more detailed and beautiful your mosaic will be.

 OK, let’s continue.